gatling/gatling/src/sphinx/extensions/maven_plugin.rst

 Then, you may want to run the plugin several times in a build (e.g. in order to run several Simulations sequentially).
 A solution is to configure several ``execution``s with each having a different ``configuration`` block.
-If you do so, beware that those won't be used when running ``gatling:execute``, as executions are triggered by maven phases.
+If you do so, beware that those won't be used when running ``gatling:test``, as executions are triggered by maven phases.

 ::